 President’s diary.
 EP President David Sassoli will meet the President of the Commission of EU Bishops’ Conferences Cardinal Jean-Claude Hollerich and the President of the Conference of European Churches Rev. Christian Krieger, on Tuesday.
 President Sassoli will meet Her Majesty the Queen of the Belgians, on Wednesday.

 Pre-session press briefing.
-The EP Press Service will hold a press briefing at 16:00 on Monday in the Daphne Caruana Galizia Press conference room, Strasbourg.
+The EP Press Service will hold a press briefing with the EP's political group spokespersons at 11.00 on Friday (Anna Politkovskaya room, press centre, Brussels).